Falling victim to online fraud

 - Use antivirus protection and a firewall

 An unprotected computer is like an open door to phishing and other fraudulent scams.
-For a more effective way of avoiding online fraud, use a spam filter or gateway to scan inbound messages.
+For a more effective way of avoiding online fraud, use online fraud prevention tips and a spam filter or gateway to scan inbound messages.
 Products like Internet Security stop dangerous malware before it can enter your PC, stand guard at every possible entry to your computer and deter any spyware or viruses that try to sneak in, even the most damaging and devious strains.
 While free anti-spyware and antivirus downloads are available, they just can’t keep up with the continuous deluge of new spyware strains.
 Previously undetected forms of spyware can often do the most harm, so it’s critical to have your security program up-to-date to guarantee complete protection.